Siem4all/Online_Bus_System/README.md

 5. Extract the contents of the ZIP file to your xampp/htdocs or wamp/www folder and rename it to "odaabus".

-6. Create database with the name "odaabus" and import the database/odaabus.sql file into the database you created.
+6. Create database with the name "odaabus" and import the database/odaabus.sql file into the database you have created.

 7. Open a terminal or command prompt and navigate to the project directory.